 Some of the best handling of any boards

 Some minor, long-term battery issues (over 9+ months)

 We had to do some digging outside of some of the big boy electric skateboard companies, and even past some of the known underdogs to get to this hidden treasure.

-Spadger’s D5X Plus board took us by surprise, seeing that it has one of the smaller motors (900 watts), but still gets up to 23 miles per hour.
-The smaller engine allows for a drop in price compared to the well-known brands, saving the consumer upwards towards $1,000.
+Spadger Electric Skateboard D5x Plus took us by surprise, seeing that it has one of the smaller motors (900 watts), but still gets up to 23 miles per hour.
+The smaller engine allows for a drop in price compared to the well-known brands, saving the consumer upwards towards $1,000, and making it one of the best electric skateboards under $300 dollars.
 Don’t let the wattage difference fool you!
 Even though the engine is half or a third the size of some of the other boards, this one still rides strong!